celestiaorg/docs/docs/developers/taro-testnet.md

 rollup swith no code required.

 In this setup, data handling is accomplished in two ways.
-Firstly, data is written to the DA layer, in this case, Celestia.
+Firstly, data is written to the DA layer, in this case, Celestia
+(on the [Arabica devnet](../../nodes/arabica-devnet.md)).
 Then, the data commitment is written to the `op-batcher`.
 When reading, the `op-node` retrieves the data back from the DA layer by first reading the data commitment from the `op-batcher`, then reading the data from the DA layer using the data commitment.
 Hence, while previously `op-node` was reading from `calldata` on Ethereum, it now reads data from Celestia.